intelagense/rwxrob/log/2021/04/18/README.md

+## Sunday, April 18, 2021, 2:32:58PM EDT <1618770778>

+I'm seriously thinking about simplifying the entire lab concept into a single `kind cluster create -f ...` since I'm headed down the `docker-compose` path already and `kind` is definitely a better investment.

+I really prefer `docker` containers but the amount of setup, well, I wonder if at that point it is just better to automate it with a shell script and `kind`.

+One of the reasons is long term.
+Say I get Gitea up and working in a single container, what happens next?
+Eventually, I will have labs that involve multiple computers, one with a database, another serving a REST service, etc. In those scenarios I'll want to have the person learning ssh/exec into a login system and from there do all the stuff.
+Each lab at that point is literally a lab of computers abstracted as a `kind` cluster by name.
+It's easier to help people learning get their heads around the idea of connecting to that one login system and getting work done.

+I'm afraid at that pointing having a `lab` command is going to be the easiest for people with zero skills to use to begin.

+Another option is to have them just deal with the GitHub dependencies as they would in the real world using private repos until they are ready.
+That way they are learning the actual skills.

 ## Sunday, April 18, 2021, 2:21:20PM EDT <1618770080>

 Arg, I hate that I have to build in GitHub dependencies on my own repos